NMRTeamTBI/MultiNMRFit/doc/quickstart.rst

   multinmrfit [path/to/your/configuration_file.json]

-where :samp:`path/configuration_file.json` is the path to the file that contains all processing options.
+where :samp:`path/to/your/configuration_file.json` is the path to the json file that contains all processing options.

-MultiNMRFit will directly display the visualization and clustering window (see below).
+MultiNMRFit will display the visualization and clustering window (see below).

-.. seealso:: See tutorial :ref:`First time using MultiNMRFit` for an example of configuration file.
+.. seealso:: See our tutorial :ref:`First time using MultiNMRFit` for an example of configuration file.

 *Peak Picking visualisation and Clustering* via Graphical User Interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. image:: _static/multinmrfit_clustering_gui.png

-MultiNMRFit automatically detects peaks above the threshold given previously either through the loading ui or in the configuration file.
+MultiNMRFit automatically detects peaks above the threshold given previously through the Graphical user interface or via the configuration file.
-If the **threshold** is too low (c.a no peaks are detected) you need to decrease the threshold value (bottom left entry) and click on :samp:`Update Threshold` to perform the peak picking with the updated threshold value.
+If the **threshold** value is too low (i.e. some peaks are below this value and thus not detected) you can decrease the threshold value (bottom left entry) and click on :samp:`Update Threshold` to perform the peak picking with the updated threshold value.
 Detected peaks are marked with a colored dot on the spectrum and appear in the **clustering information** table.
 Peaks are labeled with the same color as on the plot and appear in the chemical shift ascending manner (c.a from right to left).
+Provide the same **cluster ID** for all peaks of a given signal.
+In case of overlaps, a peak can be attributed to several clusters (the different cluster IDs should be separated by a coma)

 Once you have filled at least one **cluster ID** click on :samp:`Run Fitting` to start data analysis.
-A progress bars will display the fitting progress and more information are displayed in the terminal.
+A progress bars will display the fitting progress and more information on the process are displayed in the terminal.

 Library